 I should back up a little.
 When you come down the companionway steps, you land in a big open space that combines piloting, engine room access, power management, nav station, and galley to port.
 Behind you through a door to starboard is the large but low sleeping cabin called the Cave; forward and down three steps is a hallway with dinette and entertainment area (along with a shower cabin and washer/dryer); further forward still is a classic V-berth cabin with its own head compartment.
 Here’s the wide-angle view upon entering the boat (this photo was taken by the listing agent before I came along):

-The galley is immediately out of frame to the left, and in addition to that marginally adequate power hog of a DC refrigerator, there is a powerful AC cold-plate system with a top-loading fridge under the counter and a top-loading deep freeze under the chart table.
+The galley is immediately out of frame to the left, and in addition to the small DC refrigerator, there is a powerful AC cold-plate system with a top-loading fridge under the counter and a top-loading deep freeze under the chart table.
 It works so well that in the 2.5-month 2008 shakedown cruise, we had no trouble keeping staples like Haagen-Dasz, bagged ice, and frozen fish in stock.
 I have since added a stainless Breville espresso machine to the counter wing.

 The original salon forward is becoming the lab and studio… with a desk that carries wrap-around rackmount consoles including a communications bay packed with radio gear, audio production tools, test equipment, and more.
 A full-size digital piano pulls out from under the desk, and the area across the hall is a standing workbench with good lighting and power tools.
 Here is the new desktop and integrated tool cabinet, before rack installation: